rdiaz82/rocket-mqtt-aws-infrastructure/README.md

   }
 }
 ```
-When a sensor publish a new measurement into the MQTT topic that you are tracking, your booster app will receive a new `MeasurementCreated` event.
+When a sensor publish a new measurement into a MQTT topic that you are tracking, your Booster Application will receive a new `MeasurementCreated` event.
 This event includes the `timestamp`, the `topic` where the message was published and the payload of your MQTT message into the `data` field.

-**4. Create a new Entity in your project** In the same way as the event you can use the Booster CLI or create it manualy:
+**4. Create a new Entity in your project** In the same way as the event you can use the [Booster CLI](https://github.com/boostercloud/booster/tree/master/docs/#4-first-entity) or create it manualy:
 ```typescript
 import { Entity, Reduces } from '@boostercloud/framework-core'
 import { UUID } from '@boostercloud/framework-types'